geronimi73/FastChat/README.md

 ## Llama 2 (upstage_Llama-2-70b-instruct-v2):
 python3 show_result.py --exclude-ties-and-errors --mode pairwise-baseline --judge-model upstage_Llama-2-70b-instruct-v2 --input-file data/mt_bench/model_judgment/guanaco_llama2_pair.jsonl
 ```

 ## Run judgements

-- Note: everything that follows below is only needed if you want to rerun the judgments using another judge or other models' answers; the judgment data to produce the figures are already included in this fork
+- ***Note***: everything that follows below is only needed if you want to rerun the judgments using another judge or other models' answers; the judgment data to produce the figures are already included in this fork

 ### Setup FastChat